 Pop and rock music covers a wide variety of genres, styles, and influences.
 From Lady Gaga and Justin Bieber to Aerosmith and the Dave Matthews Band, pop and rock music are collectively the most successful types of music out there today.
-See just one entry in the pop and rock lineup by getting Social Distortion tickets.
+Want to see Social Distortion on tour?
+View the listings below for upcoming dates and Social Distortion tickets.

 The punk rock band Social Distortion (or Social D for short) was founded in 1979 by frontman Mike Ness, with Casey Royer on drums and brothers Rikk and Frank Agnew on guitars.
 Dennis Danell was brought in to play bass, with Casey, Rikk, and Frank subsequently leaving to form their own band.
 Ness and Danell remained the only two constant members of Social Distortion for the next two decades, while the other positions rotated through new players every few years.